smusali/backend-take-home/docs/DESIGN.md

   - All new leads start in this state
   - Cannot be created directly in REACHED_OUT state
   - Email must be unique across all leads
+  - Can be transitioned back from REACHED_OUT if needed

 #### REACHED_OUT
 - **Description**: Attorney has made contact with the prospect